Click here to download the EYSC COVID-19 Safety Plan.

 - Clean and disinfect

-In the event that a report of potential or actual infection is needed, it is critical that any participants; spectators, players, coaches, referees, managers and Board Members promptly notify their respective program Coordinator, if any of the following are true:
+In the event of a report of potential or actual infection is needed, it is critical that any participants; spectators, players, coaches, referees, managers and Board Members promptly notify their respective program Coordinator immediately, if any of the following are true:

-- Player or Coach has been tested & confirmed with COVID-19 infection.
+- Player or Coach has been tested & confirmed COVID-19 infection.